49handyman/EquihashNompPool/README.md

 This is a badly hacked version that no one should use without modifications and bug/security checking.

+[Setup]

+To start, get Ubuntu setup with all desktop functions disabled.
+You'll have to learn to use vscode w/ssh & Putty.

 [Grafana]

 Grafana, infludb, prometheus. fail2ban (all servers) should be setup on their own server.
 We use tiny Lenovo ThinkCentre i5's for the data & grafana server.
 (16GB ram, 500GB SSD drive, Ubuntu 18 server)